gobengo/streamhub-slidesjs/README.md

         });
     });

-# Using It
+# Getting Started

+Install npm

+Use npm to install this package

+    npm install

 [Bower](http://twitter.github.com/bower/) is used for dependency management.
-You can install the dependencies with

-    bower install
+The npm postinstall script will run `bower install` and put dependencies in `lib/`.

 StreamHub-SlidesJS is written as an [AMD](http://requirejs.org/docs/whyamd.html) module.
 You will need to use an AMD loader like [RequireJS](http://requirejs.org/) to use it.
 Add it as a package in your RequireJS config: